mujdat/mujdat/README.md

-### Hello there! 👋
+### Hello! 👋🏻

-My name is Müjdat Korkmaz, I'm a Full-Stack Developer based in Dresden, Germany.
+I’m Müjdat, a software developer, electronic music maker and cycling enthusiast based in Dresden, Germany.

-I started my journey as a developer 10+ years ago with PHP and WordPress.

-In addition to learning the fundamentals of HTML, CSS, and JavaScript, I use technologies or frameworks like TypeScript, Vue.js, Nuxt.js, TailwindCSS, NestJS, REST and GraphQL APIs on a daily basis.
-These tools allow me to work efficiently.

-I look forward to the future with excitement, as the world of web development is ever-evolving.
-My aim is to stay up to date as much as I can.

-If you're looking for a developer to bring your ideas to life, you're at the right place!

-I also like creating electronic music, cycling and bouldering in my free time.
+I bring over 10 years of experience, and specialize in building modern, agile, and custom software solutions.
+My expertise includes technologies such as Vue.js, Nuxt.js, NestJS, Shopware, and TailwindCSS, and I work daily with TypeScript, REST, and GraphQL APIs to streamline development.
+I’m committed to staying up-to-date in the ever-evolving field of software development and am excited to bring unique ideas to life.

+I'm currently building Velopacker — All-in-one Bikepacking and Touring Planner

 <!--
 **mujdat/mujdat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.